 I began a five-year search for the perfect humpback whale image to permanently imprint on my body.

 In those preceding five years, my metamorphosis continued, beyond what I could have ever imagined.
 Layer-upon-layer of myself was shed and replaced with a slightly more open, calm and confident version of me.
 Still, I’ve had almost no friends and no purpose beyond loving and caring for my husband and children.
 I had lived most of my life in an emotional and spiritual box.
 I was in obeisance, inside my box.
 A box that was securely locked.
 It took years for me to realize it wasn’t locked from the outside, I was holding it shut from the inside.
-And it took more years to allow myself to open it and to slowly crawl outside.
-I found a new environment.
+And it took more years to allow myself to open it and to slowly crawl outside; the view was different, but also familiar.
 In front of me were many boxes, and I found most people would welcome you into their box, but they wanted you to stay there.
 After being confined for so long in my box, I felt a sense of terror at entering a new box, but I’ve slowly learnt to admire all the beautiful boxes around me.
 However, I always leave both ends open, so I can still appreciate where I came from, and feel free to move forward, into the next, open box.

 I found myself in Samoa, five years after having my soul healed by a humpback whale.
 I am watching a traditional Samoan tattoo or tatau ceremony.
 I’m invited with other tourists into the fale, a hut with no walls.
 We’re asked to take our hats off; no photos of people’s faces are permitted and we’re gestured to sit on the thatched floor.
 I am one of many intrigued visitors, observing in silence the sacredness of the tattoos being etched out before us.
 A handsome, tattooed Samoan man explains the tattoos are a symbol of dedication of oneself to the Samoan culture.